 Camp Wide Horizons is for children entering first through fourth grades and is held at the Y in Randolph.
 Campers will enjoy sports, gymnastics, crafts, music and science.
 Swimming lessons are provided three days a week.
-New for 2015 is the addition of dance and karate from experts in the field.
-Archery will be a weekly addition for third and fourth graders.
+Dance, karate and archery will be a weekly addition for 3rd and 4th graders.
 Each week will have a new theme, trips and guest speakers such as Snakes 'n Scales Reptiles.

 Youth Adventure Camp for campers entering fifth through tenth grades will be held at Hedden Park with swimming two times per week at the Randolph YMCA.
 Campers will learn the values of diversity while having fun in a supervised, caring environment.
 In addition to arts and crafts, hiking, games and sports, campers with enjoy two field trips per week.

 High Schoolers in ninth and tenth grades can become part of the Counselor-in-training program, where they will learn to be camp counselors.
 Interviews with Lynn Molitoris, CIT Director, are required to enter this program.